NextronSystems/asgard-manual/usage/commandline.rst

 Please copy the oldest log packages to another directory or to a dedicated log server in case you require longer retention periods. **Do not modify the built-in rotation settings** as this might interfere with ASGARD updates!

-ASGARD will also store all logs forwarded via syslog (``--syslog`` flag and value ``%asgard-host``) under ``/var/lib/nextron/asgard2/log/``.
-The logs will always be stored here, even if you have :ref:`usage/administration:Rsyslog Forwarding` activated.

-The log files will be stored with the following names:

 .. list-table::
    :header-rows: 1
    :widths: 50, 25, 25